fmatthew5876/stdcxx-literal/proposal/draft.md

 Unlike all other literal types, string literals are lvalues.
 This could cause confusion, but admittedly since string literals are also const, and const lvalue references can also bind to rvalues, it rarely shows up in practice.
-In fact the author after being a C++ developer for nearly 2 decades did not know of this difference until investigating the details of this problem.
+In fact the author after being a C++ developer for nearly 2 decades did not know of this difference until investigating the details of this proposal.

 ```
 template <typename T> void f(const T&);